pb-lyj/Haptic-Operation-for-KUKA/README.md

 	    --params-file ros2 pkg prefix
 lbr_demos_advanced_py/share/lbr_demos_advanced_py/config/admittance_control.yaml
 ```
-:red_circle:Executing this command may cause the robotic arm to enter impedance mode
+:red_circle: Executing this command may cause the robotic arm to enter impedance mode
 This will start the robotic arm information broadcast at the same time.

 - Moving the robotic arm to its original position